-Dean House Farm is made up of 150 acres of land in Newdigate Parish the earliest records of Newdigate go back some 500 years.
+Dean House FarmDean House Farm is made up of 150 acres of land in Newdigate Parish the earliest records of Newdigate go back some 500 years.
 The farmhouse (reputedly haunted!) is of brick construction with a very traditional Horsham stone roof and has been substantially restored in recent years.
 There is also a (filled in) tunnel reputedly linking the house with Newdigate Church some 200 metres away, or maybe somewhere else!

 Stammerham FarmAcquired in 1982 with 100 acres and Victorian buildings.
 Stammerham has been progressively converted to offices over the last 20 years.
 The land provides grazing for sheep and horses and has three lakes suitable for match fishing.

+Greens FarmAcquired by the Frosts in 1997 on the retirement of John Coombes, a lifetime Newdigate resident.
+Greens Farm consists of 220 acres of agricultural and woodland bordering on the parishes of Newdigate and Capel.
+Of the three properties, Greens Farm is probably the most historically interesting.
+The Farmhouse is reputedly the second oldest house in Surrey, dating from 1309, only some 240 years after the writing of the Doomsday book.
+There is a collection of timber framed farm buildings.
+The farmhouse on Greens has also required substantial renovation.
+The building is a traditional Hall House that would originally have had an open hearth fire in the middle of the main room with the smoke rising through a hole in the roof, blackening the rafters in the process.
 Given the age and historical importance of the building the restoration has been done in conjunction with English Heritage.
 Prior to permission being given to complete the restoration work, substantial archaeological surveys were completed by Richard Harris, from the Weald and Down Land Museum.
 This unearthed a spiritual midden consisting of old shoes, nails and clay pipes.
 These were found next to the chimney and put there to stop the evil spirits coming down the chimney!